Head & Neck Surgery

 Email: [email protected]

-Primary Interests: Rhinology and Olfaction Research
+Primary Interests: Sinus, Rhinology and Olfaction Outcomes Research

 Brief Summary of Project(s):

 Sinonasal cancer is an understudied, rare disease comprised of heterogenous tumor types.
-Partnering with other centers across the U.S., our research team participates in a multi-institutional, prospective, database to study sinonasal cancers, incorporating both quality of life and
+Partnering with other centers across the U.S., our research team participates in a multi-institutional, prospective, database to study sinonasal cancers, incorporating both quality of life and oncologic outcomes, as well as molecular studies.

 Dinesh Chhetri, MD